-This part of the process will help you determine a number of important things:
+This part of the process will help you determine several important things:

 After you have gone through this process, you will have a good idea of whether this goal really is a BHAG and is something that you can dedicate the next ten years of your life to achieving.

 For me, the acid test of whether an individual or organisation are truly committed to a BHAG is whether or not they regularly review their progress against their plan.
 I would recommend that progress against plan is reviewed at least monthly and that the BHAG is discussed at all important meetings.
 The BHAG needs to become a part of the business culture, with the entire organisation aware of it and the role that they as an individual have to play in making it happen.
 Business systems and day to day processes need to be adjusted or even completely redesigned in order that consistent action will be taken towards achieving the BHAG.
 The reality is that big goals will likely remain elusive unless the business builds a system capable of delivering them.
 However, once the wheels of cause and effect start turning in your business, your BHAG becomes something more than wishful thinking.

 I believe that the era of the "me-too" business is coming to an end.
 As Seth Godin famously observed, the businesses that will thrive in the modern era “stand out like a purple cow in a field of brown cows”.
 As small business owners with a desire to succeed, we must stop doing business as usual—like every other company—and “dare to be great.”
 In order to do that, we need to develop extraordinary goals that we then support with extraordinary business systems and processes.
 Feel free to contact us here at Continuous Business Planning to see how we can help start your business out on the road to extraordinary success.
 As Henry David Thoreau puts it: